joangarme/AI4Devs-finalproject/frontend/README.md

 1. Always run `npm install` after pulling changes
 2. Use `npm run dev` for development with hot reloading
-3. Run `npm run lint` before committing changes
+3. Run `npm run lint` and `npm run format:check` before committing changes
 4. Use `npm run build` to test production builds
 5. Follow the established project structure for new components